JohnNooney/UnityChess/README.md

 ## Implementation

-The core of the Bayesian network is built on pattern recognition and learning from it's own experience.
+**Bayesian network** is built on pattern recognition and learning from it's own experience.

 **Pattern Recongnition**
 - Being able to classify user's moves and exercise an appropriate response.